 Give me deodorant, mascara, and chapstick and I’m ready to go.
 Being low maintenance also makes traveling easier and lighter, so that’s always a plus!

 But lately I’ve been looking at my beauty and skin care routines and judging them a little more harshly.
-I’ve been on a mainstream green route for over 10 years now and one area that kept nagging at me was my deodorant of choice.
+I’ve been on a mainstream green route for over 13 years now and one area that nagged me a few years ago was my deodorant of choice.